CyberFlameGO/svnpython/Doc/library/test.rst

 .. data:: TESTFN

-   Set to the name that a temporary file could use.
-Any temporary file that is created should be closed and unlinked (removed).
+   Set to the path that a temporary file may be created at.
+Any temporary that is created should be closed and unlinked (removed).

-The :mod:`test.test_support` module defines the following functions:
+The :mod:`test.support` module defines the following functions:

 .. function:: forget(module_name)

-   Remove the module named *module_name* from ``sys.modules`` and deletes any byte-compiled files of the module.
+   Removes the module named *module_name* from ``sys.modules`` and deletes any byte-compiled files of the module.

 .. function:: is_resource_enabled(resource)

-   Return :const:`True` if *resource* is enabled and available.
+   Returns :const:`True` if *resource* is enabled and available.
 The list of available resources is only set when :mod:`test.regrtest` is executing the tests.

-.. function:: requires(resource[, msg])
+.. function:: requires(resource, msg=None)

-   Raise :exc:`ResourceDenied` if *resource* is not available. *msg* is the argument to :exc:`ResourceDenied` if it is raised.
-Always returns True if called by a function whose ``__name__`` is ``'__main__'``.
+   Raises :exc:`ResourceDenied` if *resource* is not available. *msg* is the argument to :exc:`ResourceDenied` if it is raised.
+Always returns true if called by a function whose ``__name__`` is ``'__main__'``.
 Used when tests are executed by :mod:`test.regrtest`.